 Management Accounting – Definition, Objective, Techniques & Limitations

-Management Accounting, also known as managerial accounting, is a branch of accounting that focuses on providing relevant financial information to internal stakeholders within an organisation.
-Unlike financial accounting, which is primarily concerned with external reporting to investors and regulatory bodies, managerial accounting is geared towards supporting management in making informed decisions to achieve organisational goals.
+Management Accounting is a branch of accounting that focuses on providing relevant financial information to internal stakeholders within an organisation.
+Unlike financial accounting, which is primarily concerned with external reporting to investors and regulatory bodies, managerial accounting supports management in making informed decisions to achieve organisational goals.

 1. Informed Decision-Making: Managerial Accounting equips management with the financial information needed to make informed and strategic decisions.
 By analysing costs, revenues, and performance metrics, managers can navigate complex business scenarios with confidence.